Learn how to write awesome and compliant text messages that will ensure great deliverability.

 Copy this text if you are unsure of what to put under your form.
 This information should be communicated even if they are signing up in person or on paper.
 Here is an example form:

 The next step to compliance is the opt-out/welcome message, simply put, obtaining their permission.
 For example, you could have them write their number down in-store and initial next to it.
-Your first text should always be a welcome message, a little discount for incentive, and the opt-out copy.
+Your first text should always be a welcome message, a little discount for incentive, and an opt-out copy.
 Something like, "Welcome to the Luxe VIP club!! get 15% off your next visit with code LUXE2020.
 Std. msg & data rates apply.
+Text STOP to unsubscribe.

 👇 Add this to the end of your welcome text👇